Qlonever/PCP-OpenMW/README.md

 Special thanks to everyone in the OpenMW Discord server who answered my Lua modding questions, especially S3ctor.
 Additional thanks to the creators of NCGDMW Lua for letting me use some of their settings as defaults in PCP. (https://www.nexusmods.com/morrowind/mods/53136)

-## Source
+## Other Sources
-This mod can be found on Github: https://github.com/Qlonever/PCP-OpenMW
+This mod can be found on Nexus Mods: https://github.com/Qlonever/PCP-OpenMW

-Updates there will be smaller and more frequent.
+Numbered releases will be uploaded there.